Privacy Policy, Cookies Notices, Phishing, Fraud Awareness

 How do we use your information for marketing purposes?

-your personal or business information within the DiliCapital for marketing products and services that we believe may be of interest to you.
+We may share your personal or business information within the DiliCapital for marketing products and services that we believe may be of interest to you.
 This would only be done with your consent.
 We may ask you for your contact information, such as your telephone number, residential address, e-mail, or other electronic address, and keep and use this information as well as disclose it to other members of the DiliCapital so that we or any of these companies may contact you directly through these channels for marketing including telemarketing.
 Your consent to this is not a condition of doing business with us, and you may withdraw it at any time (see below).

 How do you withdraw your consent?